aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

-For the description of this property, please see \#getHidePivotFieldButtons().getHidePivotFieldButtons()
+For the description of this property, please see [getHidePivotFieldButtons()](../../com.aspose.cells/chart\#getHidePivotFieldButtons--)

 **Parameters:**
 | Parameter | Type | Description |